commercetools/commercetools-sync-java/docs/usage/PRODUCT_TYPE_SYNC.md

     In order to exploit the number of `max parallel requests`, the `batch size` should have a value set which is equal or higher.

 3. Syncing product types with an attribute of type [NestedType](https://docs.commercetools.com/http-api-projects-productTypes.html#nestedtype) is not supported yet.
+4. Syncing product types with an attribute of type [SetType](https://docs.commercetools.com/http-api-projects-productTypes.html#settype) is not supported yet.